jsdoeung-pivotal/BOSH-VM-System-Monitoring-Tools/README.md

 # BOSH-VM-System-Monitoring-Tools

 BOSH Director is a very resource-intensive application.
 We need to ensure that the system running BOSH Director has sufficient resources for things like CPU, memory, disk, and network bandwidth.
-If you are experiencing performance issues with the BOSH Director, there are out-of-the-box system monitoring tools like top, htop, vmstat and iostat that monitor the resource utilization on the system and can help narrow down where the performance issue is coming from.
+If you are experiencing performance issues with the BOSH Director, there are out-of-the-box system monitoring tools like top, htop, vmstat, iostat and SAR that monitor the resource utilization on the system and can help narrow down where the performance issue is coming from.
 We will talk briefly about each of these tools to understand its output and what it means.

 # TOP
 ![Alt text](img/top.png)